Surpassing annual targets in just two months with a Dynamics 365 Field Service solution

 A more effective solution was required to continue to deliver results at scale, and without hiring additional staff.

-Dynamics 365 Field Service Solution
+Implementing Dynamics 365 Field Service For Electrical Infrastructure Company

 The initial collection of information ahead of an installation has now been turned into a self-service task.
 Submissions are taken via an easy-to-use, online portal that can be accessed via any web browser.
 Data then flows into the company’s Dynamics 365 Field Service solution, resulting in a draft job being created.
 Only once all information has been correctly gathered can the job be created.